 Consensus engine

-Multiple models answer in parallel.
-The engine synthesizes them into one verdict and surfaces agreement, divergences, and a calibrated agreement score.
-The output is a decision you can act on.
+Multiple models answer independently in parallel.
+The engine synthesizes them into one verdict, surfaces agreements and divergences, and reports an alignment score.
+The output includes a practical recommendation and next step.

 Surface disagreement instead of hiding it